 Sporadic Vulnerability Scans

 Periodic vulnerability scans, like annual physicals, are limited in the type of protection that they can provide to assure system fitness.
-However, continuous network monitoring is game-changing technology and is becoming the new normal.
-Continuous network monitoring is not a fad, it implements the 5 healthy best practices that your organization should be monitoring, and it provides daily visibility into your progress.
+However, continuous network monitoring is a game-changing technology and is becoming the new normal.
+Continuous network monitoring is not a fad; it implements the 5 healthy best practices your organization should be monitoring and provides daily visibility into your progress.
 Tenable is proud to be leading the trend.

 Performing only a single vulnerability scan each year or quarter puts organizations at risk of not uncovering new vulnerabilities.
 The time between each scan is all an attacker needs to compromise a network.
 With continuous scanning, our security experts automatically have visibility to assess where each asset is secure or exposed.

 By using risk prioritization, our security experts have the skills to understand exposures in context.
 They will prioritize remediation based on asset criticality, threat context, and vulnerability severity.
 Our reporting will help you prioritize which exposures to fix first, if at all, and apply the appropriate remediation technique

 Introduction to The Modern Approach to Vulnerability Scanning

 Today’s enterprise networks are in a perpetual state of flux.
 The use of mobile devices to access corporate data is skyrocketing.
 More IT services are being delivered via the cloud than ever before.
 And users are constantly subscribing to SaaS-based applications, including file sharing applications like Box, Dropbox, and Google Drive, without IT’s consent.
 Meanwhile, hardly a day goes by without reports of a major data breach appearing in the trade rags or some high-profile cyberattack being featured on the evening news.